0xLiquidGlass/unnamed/README.md

 1. Do a proper documentation

-If you are interested, please contact 0xLiquidGlass through [Gmail or Twitter](https://github.com/0xLiquidGlass/0xLiquidGlass/blob/main/README.md#contact)
+If you are interested, please contact 0xLiquidGlass through [any of my contacts](https://github.com/0xLiquidGlass/0xLiquidGlass/blob/main/README.md#contact).

 ### Socials